-These courses are non-occupational
+All courses without a CTE TOP Code are non-occupational.

-i) Prior Transfer Level
+j) Prior Transfer Level

 For any non-transferable course, this designates the level below transfer.
 For example, Intermediate Algebra is one level below, while Elementary Algebra is two levels below.